Robert Arneson

 Museum of Modern Art, Shiga, Japan

-National Gallery of Australia, Parkes Australia
+National Gallery of Australia, Parkes, New South Wales, Australia

 National Gallery of Art, Washington, DC